isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 including their teacher, on specific topics in African history.
 They share their time and their own knowledge at the YMCA with children who are new to Chicago.
-Finally, the girls maintain an interest in the NAACP’s magazine, _The Crisis,_ and its other publications. _Color Me Dark_ follows the Love family through the year 1919, at a time during which many black families leave the southern United States for other regions in the country because of the social, economic, and political suppression, and violence they experience in the South.
+Finally, the girls maintain an interest in the NAACP’s magazine, _The Crisis_, and its other publications. _Color Me Dark_ follows the Love family through the year 1919, at a time when many black families leave the southern United States for other regions in the country because of the social, economic, and political suppression and violence they experience in the South.
 Through the Love family, Patricia McKissack illustrates some of the real challenges, and hard won victories, for many black families in 20th century America.